Understanding Spray Insulation Foam

 Managers must ensure that the needs of PPE are assessed by a person who is competent to judge what methods of risk control can offer better protection for health and safety.
 Professional advice should be attained to identify the suitable types of PPE for the tasks that are supposed to be carried out.
 Training should be provided to supervisors and employees to make sure they understand the proper selection, use, fit, and maintenance of PPE.

-According to OSHA regulation 3.35,employees must use protective clothing or equipment in the manner in which he or she has been instructed to do so and not misuse or damage the clothing.
+According to OSHA regulation 3.35,employees must use protective clothing or equipment in the way he or she has been instructed to do so and not misuse or damage the clothing.
 As soon as possible after becoming aware of any damage or malfunction, employees must notify the person who is providing the clothing to either fix the damage or clean and sterilize the equipment.

 PPE for spray foam insulation is needed for the applicators, helpers, and the adjacent workers who may be entering the work area.
-The appropriate clothing will depend on the potential for exposure, but applicators should wear disposable coveralls to keep mist and spray from contacting clothing and skin.
-There should not be any exposed skin showing.
-When not wearing a hood respirator, the coverall should have any attached hood or spray head cover.
-Gloves should be made of nitrile, neoprene, or PVC, in order to provide protection from chemicals.
-Gloves need to fit properly to provide the best protection.
-Eye protection is needed to prevent any splashes of the liquid chemicals, as well as contact with vapors and aerosols that could be present while spraying.
-The use of contact lenses while applying is discouraged.
-Full-face air purifying respirators may be appropriate for exterior applications, but may not be appropriate for combined spaces.
+The appropriate clothing depends on the potential for exposure, but applicators should wear disposable coveralls to prevent mist and spray from contacting clothing and skin—exposed skin should not be visible.
+When not wearing a hood respirator, the coverall should have an attached hood or head cover.
+Properly fitting gloves should be made of a chemical-resistant rubber to protect against chemical exposure.

 In addition to wearing protective clothing, workers should review label and product information for hazard directions and safe work practices.
-They should also ensure that health and safety training is complete to prevent eye, skin, and inhalation exposure during spray insulation installation.
+They should also ensure that health and safety training is complete to prevent eye, skin, and respiratory exposure throughout the project.

 Why Use Disposable Clothing?

 Disposable protective clothing has many advantages.
 Some jobs are better suited for disposable clothing because they become too dirty or useless once they are used.
-Using disposable clothing allows you to save time cleaning and protects against any other contaminants.
-It can be dangerous to clean off some of the chemicals, so clothing should only be used once.
-With disposable clothing, you don’t have to worry about damaging any of the work clothing during the job, and it’s convenient knowing that the clothing is just for one use.
-Materials that are used in protective clothing can also wear down over time with laundering and repeated use.
-However, with disposable protective clothing, it is still made of durable materials but it’s not subject to the effects of reusing, transport, laundering, storage, and decontamination.
+Using disposable clothing allows you to save time cleaning and protects against spreading any other contaminants.
+With disposable clothing, you don’t have to worry about damaging any of the more expensive, multiuse PPE.
+Materials that are used in multiuse protective clothing can also wear down over time with laundering and repeated use.
+However, with disposable protective clothing, it is made of durable materials that are not subject to the effects of reuse, transport, laundering, storage, and decontamination.

-International EnviroGuard has a variety of disposable protective clothing options for spray foam insulation installation and other work jobs.
-The selection of disposable clothing has effective splash protection options, while still keeping workers more comfortable than previous suits in the past.
-The protective clothing has been tested using protection standards for repellency and penetration.
-Chemical splash protection clothing is engineered for a better fit for heavy-duty work with less tearing and ripping.
+International Enviroguard has a variety of disposable protective clothing options for spray foam insulation installation and other SPF applications.
+Our selection of disposable spray suits offers chemical resistance and particulate protection while keeping workers more comfortable than traditional suits.
+Our spray foam safety gear has been tested using protection standards for repellency and penetration and is engineered for a better fit for heavy-duty work with less tearing and ripping.